keguar/append-only-storage/README.md

 * on file system level index is somewhat similar to data stream; it is ordered sequence of files, of which only last one is edited and stores information about storage modifications (new objects stored and some deletions commited); all other files of index remain static; file order is important because different files may contain different deletion mark bit for the same object identifier; to resolve this contradictions library considers information of next files as superseding any information of previous files.

 Why storage design is overcomplicated?
 What purpose do you split data stream and index into several files for?
-Short answer: this is to fulfil special requirements 1 and 2 -- backup and defragmentation support.
+Short answer: this is to fulfil two special requirements -- backup and defragmentation support.

 Backup procedure